kelbyludwig/kel.bz/content/post/authz.md

 is of critical importance that client-provided data is not trusted without verification.

-This description is a bit general because identifying a user can be done in several ways, but for the sake of clarity, one particularly egregious example of using meaningful data would be including a parameter "admin=False" in requests.
+This description is a bit general as there is no one true way to identify a user, but for the sake of clarity, one particularly egregious example of using meaningful data would be including a parameter "admin=False" in requests.
 If this "admin" parameter is used to determine whether the user has administrative permissions, a malicious user could easily exploit a